amullya-bab/jarvis_data_eng_danny/README.md

 **University of Ontario Institute of Technology (2015-2019)**, Bachelor of Science (Honours), Computer Science

 - **FlipFlop:** Reddit-like app developed on Android studio.
 Users can post, comment on posts, and vote.
-All post and user data was sent to a realtime database running on Google Firebase.
+Every post and user data was sent to a realtime database running on Google Firebase.
 Data relevant to the current user was stored locally using SQLite.

 - **Wildfire Simulation:** A naive, 2D simulation of wildfire spread programmed in Python and realized using cellular automata.
 Also implements a 2D cave-generation algorithm to generate a mock forest for testing.